coupergateway/couper/docs/website/content/2.configuration/4.block/backend.md

     "name": "disable_certificate_validation",
     "type": "bool",
     "default": "false",
-    "description": "Disables the peer certificate validation."
+    "description": "Disables the peer certificate validation.
+Must not be used in backend refinement."
   },
   {
     "name": "disable_connection_reuse",
     "type": "bool",
     "default": "false",
-    "description": "Disables reusage of connections to the origin."
+    "description": "Disables reusage of connections to the origin.
+Must not be used in backend refinement."
   },
   {
     "name": "hostname",